siffiejoe/lua-multikey/doc/readme.txt

     in a for-loop to iterate over all integer keys starting from 1.
 It does not use a dummy value as the `tuples`-method above.

+All methods listed above can also be used as normal module functions on ordinary tables (the table is always the first parameter).

 ###                          How It Works                          ###